earthly/website/blog/_posts/2022-05-10-rails-with-docker.md

   - Tutorials
 toc: true
 author: Utibeabasi Umanah
 internal-links:
  - docker
  - rails
  - docker compose
 topic: docker
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about one solution to the complexities of building and deploying Ruby and Rails projects.
+If you're interested in a containerized approach to building Ruby code then [check us out](/).**

 When working with large distributed teams, you often run into the issue of something working on one computer but not others.
 When building and running applications, each developer has a slightly different development environment.
 For example, one developer may use a Windows PC to build and run an application that was developed on a Mac.
 Apart from the differences in the command line, the developer trying to run the applications may not have the required dependencies installed, and the process of finding and installing the correct versions of the dependencies slows development.
 This is where containerization tools, like [Docker](https://www.docker.com), can help.